jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-the overall approach of our Ransomware Elimination Program remains the same: to deter or counter ransomware attacks by removing opportunities for financial gain by threat actors.In last years report, we introduced our two\-pillar approach to ransomware, with dedicated initiatives to support our enterprise and our customers.
+the overall approach of our Ransomware Elimination Program remains the same: to deter or counter ransomware attacks by removing opportunities for financial gain by threat actors.

+In last year’s report, we introduced our two\-pillar approach to ransomware, with dedicated initiatives to support our enterprise and our customers.
 This year, our efforts resulted in three key outcomes:
- Continuous improvement for business continuity and recovery: We emphasized the role of employees in our defense strategy through tabletop exercises and rigorous simulations to verify our protective capabilities, supported by training for excellence in incident response preparedness.
+• Continuous improvement for business continuity and recovery: We emphasized the role of employees in our defense strategy through tabletop exercises and rigorous simulations to verify our protective capabilities, supported by training for excellence in incident response preparedness.
- Advanced evaluation of ransomware\-specific
+• Advanced evaluation of ransomware\-specific
 controls: Integrating new methodologies, we developed a ransomware\-specific technology evaluation program to ensure controls meet the requirements of our enterprise.

-Improved feedback loops: We streamlined engagement between our security operating center and the product groups that build the security tools that Microsoft and its customers
+• Improved feedback loops: We streamlined engagement between our security operating center and the product groups that build the security tools that Microsoft and its customers